kwhat/jnativehook/readme.txt

 You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+Alternate Licensing Options

+In addtion to the GNU Lesser General Public License business-friendly licensing options are avaiable for JNativeHook.
+If you wish to incorprate JNativeHook into your commercial software package where the tearms of the GPL are not a viable option you may choose to obtain a commercial license.
+For more information on avaiable licencing options please contact me via email at alex@1stleg.com or by paper mail at the following address:

+Alexander Barker
+3946 Verde Vista Dr.
+Thousand Oaks CA 91360

 *** Compiling ***